-Today, the Fort Payne Depot Museum serves 2500-3500 visitors annually, and houses several permanent and rotating exhibits in two separate buildings.
-Both properties are listed on the National Register of Historic Places.
-Visitors can view our collections of local DeKalb County and Fort Payne history in the Local History room.
-The Gussie Killian Collection contains extensive examples of Native American basketry, pottery, and artifacts housed in the north room.
-Our south room displays the L. A. Dobbs exhibit along with memorabilia from the Civil War, World War I and II, as well as the Vietnam War.
-The Depot Annex located in the Fort Payne Coal & Iron Building houses our rotating exhibits along with our substantial collection of dioramas by Steve Fiora.
+Our collections include the Gussie Killian Collection, containing extensive examples of Native American basketry, pottery, and artifacts.
+The exhibit of L. A. Dobbs, includes memorabilia from the Civil War, World War I and II as well as the Vietnam War.
+Also, artifacts from the Railroad.The Depot Annex, located in the Fort Payne Coal & Iron Building, houses our rotating exhibits along with our substantial collection of dioramas by Steve Fiora.

 Our 1971 Norfolk Southern Caboose was gifted to the museum in 1987.
 Inside you will see a colorful mural hand painted by a local artist showcasing the historical buildings.

 This caboose is a wonderful old relic of a bygone era in the railroads and is open on a seasonal basis (closed during the winter months).
 The caboose is preserved with all of the functional details from the time when it was actively used on the railroad.
 Children can enjoy the outside play area as well.